SC

 • Results update every time you click Compare Prices

 Tip: store shelf labels often show different base units (per 100g vs per oz).
 This tool lets you enter the actual pack size for a truly equal comparison.
+If you need to find the cost for a single item on its own, try the unit price calculator.

 Common Unit Conversion Reference